jaredhanson/passport/.github/ISSUE_TEMPLATE.md

 #### Are you looking for help?

+Reminder: The issue tracker is not a support forum.

 Issues should only be filed in this project once they are able to be reproduced and confirmed as a flaw in the software or incorrect information in associated documention.